magician11/digital-sovereignty/raspberry-pi.md

 There are many ways to copy files.

 This method will copy files between two locations, including over a network.
 And resume if there was a loss of connection if you start again.

+Also running the same rsync command again, will only copy changes/differences.
+So if the source directory has more files, or deleted files, it'll update the destination directory.
+And if nothing is different between the two, running it again even on even a very large source directory like 500Gb, will complete almost instantly.

 `rsync -avz source-directory destination-user@destination-device:"destination-directory"`